 Once the credit is zero or on emergency credit level, the meter disconnects the customer from power supply.

-The example shows the information shortcode (07)1, the remaining credit (0.00) and the symbol that the relay has opened.
+The example shows the information shortcode (07).
+The shortcode might be different for some meter types, please refer to the user manual, the remaining credit (0.00) and the symbol that the relay has opened.

 The STS Key management centre is operated for the STS association by the national electricity utility company Eskom in South Africa.
 Their services are as follows: